-Parochial Church Council - Annual Parochial Church Meeting - 13 September 2020
+Parochial Church Council - Annual Parochial Church Meeting - 8 May 2022

-Election of Churchwardens and Annual Parochial Church Meeting 2020
+Election of Churchwardens and Annual Parochial Church Meeting 2022

 These are important meetings.
 Please participate if you are able.
 The annual meeting is your chance to ask questions and voice your opinion.

-- Children & Youth (2019-20 Chair: Laura Cradduck)
+Children & Youth (Chair: Laura Cradduck);

-- Licence Management (2019-20 Chair: Paul Davie)
+Licence Management (Chair: Paul Davie);

-- Mission & Social Responsibility (2019-20 Chair: Jo Counsell)
+Mission & Social Responsibility (Chair: Jo Counsell);

-- Social (2019-20 Chair: Mel Fletcher).
+Social (Chair: Mel Fletcher).

-If you are not on the PCC but might be interested in serving on a Sub-Group, please contact the relevant Chair (who will be able to answer any questions) and/or Fr Stuart.
+If you are not on the PCC but might be interested in serving on a Sub-Group, please speak to the relevant Chair (who will be able to answer any questions) and/or Fr Stuart or Fr Clay.

 Church Electoral Roll